zxxwxyyy/zxxwxyyy/README.md

 **`Creative Developer`**

 Hi there, welcome to my repository!
 I am a graduate student from a fashion design background🪡, and now pursuing Integrated Design and Media at Tandon NYU💻.
 In addition to the knowledge I gained in school, I am passionate about Machine Learning with Tensorflow, Python and Scikit-learn, and I enjoy spending my time exploring these topics.
 You may find some of the code I've `cook` in this repository.
+You may also visit my website for more info.

 ---